Day-by-Day / September 17, 1805

 High knobs and drains

-Indian Grave Meadow, Lolo Trail, ID By the time the scattered horses are found, snow is falling and the day is half over.
-The pack train passes over high knobs and a “Sinque hole” before they kill another colt for supper.
+By the time the scattered horses are found, snow is falling and the day is half over.
+Moving west along the Northern Nez Perce Trail, the pack train climbs high knobs and passes a “Sinque hole” before camping.
+With nothing but a few grouse on hand, they kill another colt for supper.

 Searching for Horses